Before You Apply

 How long does the background and credit check take to process?

 The length of the background and credit check varies by each applicant.
-On average, the background and credit check portion of the application takes between five and 10 business days.
+On average, the background and credit check portion of the application takes between 1 to 3 business days.
 You will receive notification via email from Checkr when the screening is complete.

 How many hours can I work?
 Do you require a minimum number of hours or calls?